+(1) The amounts in this column reflect fees paid to board members for their committee participation.

+(2) On December 10, 2008, Dr. Leeper was issued 60,000 shares of restricted Common Stock by our Board of Directors of which 30,000 shares vest on each of December 10, 2010 and December 10, 2011.
+None of the shares were vested on September 30, 2009.
+The closing price of our Common Stock on December 10, 2008 was \$3.16 per share.
+As of September 30, 2009, the value of Dr. Leeper's restricted stock was \$303,000 based on a value of \$5.05 per share, the closing price of our Common Stock on that date.
+The shares of restricted stock have all the rights of the Common Stock, including voting and dividend rights.
+The amount in the table reflects the dollar value of the compensation cost of the restricted stock award recognized over the requisite service period, computed in accordance with Accounting Standards Codification Topic 718-10 (formerly FAS No. 123R).
+The stock award is valued at the closing market price of our Common Stock on the date of grant.

-- (1) The amounts in this column reflect fees paid to board members for their committee participation. - (2) The amounts in this column reflect the dollar amount recognized for financial statement reporting purposes for the fiscal year ended September 30, 2008, in accordance with FAS 123R of stock option awards to the listed directors and, thus, include amounts from awards granted prior to fiscal 2008 that vested in fiscal 2008.
-The assumptions made in valuing the stock option awards are included under "Note 7, Share-based Compensation" in the Notes to our Consolidated Financial Statements, filed with the SEC on December 19, 2008 with our Annual Report on Form 10-K for the fiscal year ended September 30, 2008. - On October 12, 2006, each of our directors other than O.B.
-Parrish, Mary Ann Leeper and William Gargiulo, Jr. received a grant of options to purchase 30,000 shares of Common Stock with an exercise price of \$1.27 per share.
-All such stock options vest on the 12th of each month commencing on November 12, 2006 and ending on October 12, 2009 and have a ten year term. - (3) Amounts for 2008 represent payouts under our Key Executive Incentive Program based on achieving net income objectives for 2008.
-Under this program, each participant is entitled to a payout based on our exceeding a target amount of net income for 2008 and an additional payout for exceeding 110% of such target amount,
+(3) The amounts in this column reflect the dollar amount recognized for financial statement reporting purposes for the fiscal year ended September 30, 2009, in accordance with Accounting Standards Codification Topic 718-10 (formerly FAS No. 123R), of stock option awards granted to the listed directors both in 2009 and prior to fiscal 2009 that vested in fiscal 2009.
+The assumptions made in valuing the stock option awards are included under "Note 7, Share-based Payments" in the Notes to our Consolidated Financial Statements filed with the SEC on December 17, 2009 as part of our 2009 Annual Report on Form 10-K.

+On October 12, 2006, each of our directors other than O.B.
+Parrish, Mary Ann Leeper, Ph.D., and William Gargiulo, Jr. received a grant of options to purchase 30,000 shares of Common Stock with an exercise price of \$1.27 per share.
+All such stock options vest on the 12th of each month commencing on November 12, 2006 and ending on October 12, 2009 and have a ten year term.

+On May 29, 2009, we granted 30,000 stock options under the 2008 Stock Incentive plan to each of our independent board members with an excerise price of 3.92 per share.
+The options will vest evenly over 36 months, at a rate of $\frac{1}{36}$ of the grant per month.
+The options have a ten year term.

+(4) Amounts for 2009 represent payouts under our Key Executive Incentive Program based on achieving net income objectives for 2009.
+Under this program, each participant is entitled to a payout based on the Company exceeding a target amount of net income for the fiscal year and an additional payout for exceeding 110% of such target amount, with the amount of the payout based on the value of our Common Stock as of fiscal year end.
+In 2009, the Key Executive Incentive Program payment was based on achieving at least 100% of the annual goal.